FilledStacks/flutter-tutorials/README.md

 ## Turorials

+**012 - Flutter Provider - Sharing Data Between Models using Services** \[ [Written](https://www.filledstacks.com/post/flutter-provider-architecture-sharing-data-across-your-models/) \] \[ [Video](https://youtu.be/dnW0NunWBTM) \] - In this tutorial I expand on my previous tutorial showing how you share data between models using services.

 **011 - Network Sensitive UI in Flutter using Provider and Connectivity** \[  [Written](https://www.filledstacks.com/post/make-your-flutter-app-network-aware-using-provider-and-connectivity-status/) \] \[ [Video](https://youtu.be/u9O8NOnQi_A) \] - In this tutorial I create a network sensitive UI that shows different states based on the status of your connection.

 **010 - Flutter Architecture - A complete guide to Provider** \[ [Written](https://www.filledstacks.com/post/flutter-architecture-my-provider-implementation-guide) \] \[ [Video](https://youtu.be/kDEflMYTFlk) \] - In this tutorial / guide I cover the complete architecture to build a production app using the provider package for state management.